Horse64/old-core.horse64.org/docs/Design.md

 enough to take on most types of projects.
 The standard library attempts to cover all bases, to give a fully usable universal core.

-If there were to be fixed design principles, it'd probably be some similar to those (**work in progress**):
+If there were to be design principles underlying Horse64, it'd probably be similar to these (**work in progress**):

-- **Simplicity over unlimited flexibility:**
+- **Simplicity over flexibility:**
-  It is preferred to make rare tasks slightly more complicated, to making very common tasks too easy to do in too many different ways.
+  It is preferred to make rarer tasks more complicated, to making very common tasks too easy to do in too many different ways.
-  If it's not the perfect match for some uses then that's okay.
+  If the language is as a result a bad match for some uses then that's okay.
   *(This should apply mostly to the language core, less so to the standard library.)*

-- **Readability over universal conciseness:**
+- **Readability over conciseness:**
-  Keeping the language approachable is usually preferred to saving advanced programmers letters to type out, unless the impact is too grave.
+  Keeping the language approachable is in overall preferred to saving advanced programmers letters to type out, unless the impact is too grave.

-- **Self-contained tooling over perfect implementation:**
+- **Self-contained tooling over perfection:**
-  Having a less optimal implementation is preferred over adding in large dependencies to the core tooling.
+  Having a less optimal implementation is preferred over adding in large dependencies to core tooling.
+This keeps the project lean, independently maintainable, and portable.
-  *(This refers e.g. to external GC libraries, LLVM, etc.)*
+  *(Large dependencies could be e.g. external GC libraries, LLVM, etc.)*

 - **Common shared style is encouraged:**
   Everyone using Horse64 is encouraged to stick to the